 Summer weather in the High Sierra ranges from sunny days to cool and chilly nights.
 Occasional rain and thunderstorms happen, though are rare.
-In the summer, average high temperatures range from 70 to 80 degrees Fahrenheit and lows around freezing.
+Average high temperatures are in the high 70s (Fahrenheit) and lows can be around freezing.
 Early season courses may see snow on the ground, and fall brings colder temperatures.
-Mosquitoes are their worst late June and early July.
+Mosquitoes are their worst in late June and early July.
 Due to the Sierra's very low humidity and high elevation, the effects of the sun are extreme.
+Please check your medications in case sun sensitivity is a side effect.
 Proper sun protection is of utmost importance.